gpwood/fibonacciOfOrderN/README.md

 # fibonacci ratio of order N
-Calculates the ratios of n-order fibonacci sequences.
+Simple python calss that calculates the ratios of n-order fibonacci sequences.
 The most famous being the golden ratio.